Burnsville Center

 Burnsville Center is located in Burnsville, Minnesota.
 It is one of the larger enclosed malls in Minnesota with 100 stores on 3 floors and approximately 1,100,000 sqft.
-The mall opened in 1977 with three anchor stores, Sears (closed in 2017), Dayton's (became Marshall Fields in 2001, now Macy's since 2006), and Powers Dry Goods (became Donaldson's in 1985, Carson Pirie Scott in 1987, Mervyn's in 1995, Steve & Barry's in 2004, and now split between a former Gordman's on the first level and Dick's Sporting Goods on the second level since 2009) as anchors.
+The mall opened in 1977 with three anchor stores, Sears (closed in 2017), Dayton's (became Marshall Field's in 2001, Macy's in 2006, closed 2025), and Powers Dry Goods (became Donaldson's in 1985, Carson Pirie Scott in 1987, Mervyn's in 1995, Steve & Barry's in 2004, and then split between a former Gordman's on the first level and Dick's Sporting Goods on the second level since 2009) as anchors.

 History

 1971–1976 planning and construction

 Sears and Powers announced jointly in May 1971 that they had acquired a 114-acre plot of land in Burnsville, Minnesota from Rimnac and Hanson with the intention of developing a regional shopping center.
 The land purchased was located on the southwest corner of the intersection on Interstate 35W and County Road 42.
 Two years later, in June 1973, plans for the Burnsville shopping center were announced by the developer, Homart Development Company, a Sears subsidiary.
 The mall was to be 1.4 million square feet, built at a cost of $30 million, and the largest shopping center in the area at that time.
 A late 1975 or early 1976 opening was anticipated.
 In January 1974, Homart stated that groundbreaking for the mall would be in the spring of 1974, and the mall was to be finished by late 1976.
 Based on a published article later in 1974, the mall's name was to be Burnhaven Shopping Center.

 The mall was undergoing construction and nearing completion as planned in November 1975; while Homart expressed some concern that population growth in the area had been sluggish, along with a recession, it felt confident the mall would succeed.
 It was also noted during construction that the mall would have many facilities and amenities available for disabled and handicapped shoppers, which was 15 years before the Americans with Disabilities Act of 1990 became law.
 In late 1976, the opening date was changed to August 1977.